mlmartone/DnDWiki2/src/site/notes/Session Notes/Chapter 6.md

 - The party was led into a cathedral chamber with an open ceiling through the caldera of the mountain so a beam of moonlight could penetrate, the floor was clear ice that descended into darkness that shone with the light of millions of pieces of silver, gems, and magical artifacts suspended in the ice
 - The cultists around them knelt and the party remained standing except for Erastus who bent the knee as an uneasy silence settled over the chamber
 - The beam of moonlight slowly shifted across the room until it fell upon the opposite wall and revealed the spectral form of an immense dragon bathed in moonlight with a halo of stars that passed halfway around her head
-- The dragon introduced itself as [[People/Arnesport Citizens/Selunius\|Selunius]] and called Nira forward, recognizing her as a descendant of her humanoid bloodline on Toril
+- The dragon introduced itself as [[People/Arnesport Citizens/Selunius\|Selunius]] and called Nira forward, recognizing her as a descendant of her humanoid bloodline on [[Places/Faerun/Faerun\|Faerun]]
 - With Nira's staff in hand Selunius assumed she was a great priestess or leader and must be searching for a mate with which to bear the next generation of Selunius's line, but Nira insisted that she was just a simple shepherd of no importance and that she was much too old to have a child
 - The dragon, dismissing Nira's wishes and concerns about age, said that she was just a tool, Selunius's property by which she passes on the bloodline to maintain a presence on the planet among the humans
 - Nira was offered great boons and power if she was loyal and accepted the gift of renewed youth in order to bear a child